open-feature/community/governance-charter.md

 ## Overview

 This document describes the governance process under which the project operates.
-It describes the election process for the Governance Committee (GC) and how the committee operates.
+It describes the election process for the _Governance Committee_ (GC) and how the committee operates.

 ## Goals

-The role of the governance committee is to be a live, responsive body that can refactor and reform as necessary to adapt to a changing project and community.
+The role of the _Governance Committee_ is to be a live, responsive body that can refactor and reform as necessary to adapt to a changing project and community.